 Ghostbusters came out in 1984 and the sequel in 1989, amongst a craze of synth music and some ‘interesting’ hairstyle choices.

-Around the same time, we saw growing concern about the human activities releasing greenhouse gases causing changing our climate and causing severe impacts.
+Around the same time, we saw growing concern about the human activities releasing greenhouse gases, that could change our climate and cause severe impacts.

 Indeed, between the two films, the Intergovernmental Panel on Climate Change (IPCC) was created.
 In 1988 the United Nations formally endorsed the creation of IPCC citing the fact that: